2023 Formula One World Championship: Mid-season rounds

 Eventual race winner Max Verstappen leading at the Austrian Grand Prix.
 It would be his fifth victory in a record-breaking streak of ten consecutive race wins.

 At the Canadian Grand Prix, Verstappen secured pole position in rainy conditions ahead of the Haas of Nico Hülkenberg and Alonso; Hülkenberg was demoted to fifth following a penalty.
-Pérez failed to accuratly assess the conditions, qualifying in 12th.
+Pérez failed to accurately assess the conditions, qualifying in 12th.
 Verstappen went on to dominate the race, taking Red Bull Racing's 100th victory in Formula One ahead of Alonso and Hamilton who had a tight battle for the final podium position.
 Russell was fourth.
 Verstappen's 41st victory moved him to joint fifth on the all-time list, tied with Ayrton Senna.
 Red Bull's championship lead was extended to 154 points, Verstappen's lead to 69.

 Verstappen also took pole at the Austrian Grand Prix, both for Sunday's Grand Prix and for Saturday's sprint.
-Pérez briefly took the lead at the start before Verstappen successfully overtook him at turn 3 on the opening lap.
-Verstappen would led every lap to take victory.
+Pérez briefly took the lead at the start of the sprint before Verstappen successfully overtook him at turn 3 on the opening lap.
+Verstappen would lead every lap to take victory.
 Pérez dropped to third behind Hülkenberg, before overtaking him around the halfway point on his way to second.
 Sainz was third.
-In the race, Verstappen led away from Leclerc and Sainz.
+In the Grand Prix Verstappen pulled away from Leclerc and Sainz who qualified second and third.
 Leclerc would briefly lead the race after opting to pit under a virtual safety car, whilst Verstappen did not.
 Leclerc became the first driver since Pérez at the Miami Grand Prix to lead a lap other than Verstappen, who quickly passed Leclerc to regain the lead.
 Verstappen took his fifth consecutive victory ahead of Leclerc, who scored his best finish of the season, and Pérez, who recovered from starting 15th.
 Verstappen and Red Bull extended their respective leads to 81 and 199 points.

 The British Grand Prix saw an improvement from McLaren, who brought car updates to the event, as Lando Norris and Oscar Piastri qualified in second and third, respectively.
 Verstappen took his fifth consecutive pole position, whilst Pérez qualified 16th, failing to make it into the final part of qualifying for the fifth consecutive race.
 Norris made the most of a good start and overtook Verstappen into the first corner.
 Verstappen re-passed Norris on lap 5 and held on to take his sixth consecutive Grand Prix victory, whilst Norris recorded his best finish of the season finishing second.
 Hamilton made the most of a safety car to jump Piastri and finish in third place, a record-extending 14th podium at one venue.
 Pérez finished sixth.
 The result saw the lead in the Drivers' Championship extend to 99 points and the lead in the Constructors' Championship extend to 208 points.